EMERGENCY CONTACTS

 AND AFTER HOURS

-If your pet is involved in an emergency during surgery hours, please call us immediately.
+If you require urgent advice, or you pet is involved in an emergency DURING surgery hours, please call us immediately.

 Pet Emergencies that require immediate veterinary attention